10 Awesome Movies People May Not Be Aware Are Remakes

 Photo Credit: Twentieth Century Fox.

 A movie that has now been remade itself, horror legend Wes Craven’s The Last House on the Left is a remake of Swedish auteur Ingmar Bergman’s The Virgin Spring.
-Both movies tell the story of criminals who sexually assault and kill a young girl only to seek shelter at her parent’s home after their crime.
+Both movies tell the story of criminals who commit s—al assault and murder on a young girl, subsequently seeking refuge at her parents’ residence following their heinous act.
 Craven, of course, ups the brutality and explicit violence for his exploitation-era take on the material.

 4. The Departed